start621/practical-microservices-code/chapters/ServiceCommunication.md

 ### Messaging RPC

 Although it's possible to RPC using messaging systems like Rabbit MQ, I'm not a great fan of this and would recommend avoiding it where possible.
+HTTP tends to be a much easier and more natural fit for request/response patterns.

 How it works.